 \subsection{Differentiable Probabilistic Projection Layer (DPPL)}

-We propose to transform the constrained Problem~\ref{problem:learn_f_constrained} into the following unconstrained problem:
+We transform the constrained Problem~\ref{problem:learn_f_constrained} into the unconstrained optimization problem:

-where \( \bar{\Theta} \subseteq \Theta \) denotes the feasible parameter space that ensures constraint satisfaction, and \( \ell \) denotes the loss function in \Cref{eqn:loss_func}, through a two-step procedure that: (1) defines a predictive distribution over the outputs; and (2) projects that distribution onto the constraint manifold using a \emph{differentiable probabilistic projection layer (DPPL)}, which guarantees exact constraint satisfaction, in a way that can be optimized end-to-end.
+where \( \bar{\Theta} \subseteq \Theta \) denotes the feasible parameter space that ensures constraint satisfaction, and \( \ell \) denotes the loss function in \cref{eqn:loss_func}.
+We solve this using a two-step procedure: first define a predictive output distribution, then project it onto the constraint manifold using a \emph{differentiable probabilistic projection layer (DPPL)} for end-to-end optimization.